 What is azithromycin?

-Azithromycin is an antibacterial prescription medicine approved by the U.S.(FDA) for the treatment of certain bacterial infections, such as:
+Azithromycin is an antibacterial prescription medicine approved by the U.S.(FDA) for the treatment of certain bacterial , such as:

-- Various bacterial respiratory diseases, including community-acquired , acute sinus and ear infections, and acute worsening of chronic bronchitis
+- Various bacterial respiratory diseases, including , acute sinus and ear infections, acute worsening of chronic , and throat and tonsil infections

-Some bacterial respiratory diseases (such as community-acquired pneumonia) for which azithromycin treatment is FDA-approved are opportunistic infections (OIs) of HIV.
-An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+What is an Opportunistic Infection? fact sheet., a bacterial respiratory disease, can be an (OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo

 How is azithromycin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of azithromycin in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of azithromycin in people with HIV to:

 - Bacterial infections, including and

-- Certain Bartonella infections (also called bartonellis), such as infections of the bloodstream (bacteremia) and bone (osteomyelitis)
+- Certain Bartonella infections (also called ), such as infections of the bloodstream (bacteremia) and bone (osteomyelitis)

-- Disseminated MAC disease from occurring the first time (called ) and from recurring (called secondary or )
+- Disseminated MAC infection from occurring the first time and from recurring

-What should I tell my health care provider before taking azithromycin?
+What should I tell my health care provider before using azithromycin?

-Before taking azithromycin, tell your health care provider:
+Before using azithromycin, tell your health care provider: